Guild of British Camera Technicians

-The Guild of British Camera Technicians (GBCT) is a non-profit organisation that represents camera technicians working in a film and high end television production around the world.
-There are currently around 450 members of the GBCT, many of whom are members of other moving image craft organisations such as the British Society of Cinematographers and the Association of Camera Operators.
-The GBCT is currently based within the Panavision London offices.
+The GBCT is a non-profit organization that serves as a representative body for camera technicians who work in the film and high-end television production industry worldwide.
+With approximately 450 members, many of whom are also affiliated with other moving image craft organizations such as the British Society of Cinematographers and the Association of Camera Operators, the GBCT operates out of Panavision London offices.

 Affiliations

 As a member of the Cine Guilds of Great Britain (CGGB), the GBCT does not act as a trade union.
 The relevant trade union for UK members is the Broadcasting, Entertainment, Communications and Theatre Union (BECTU).
 Other members of the CGGB include the British Society of Cinematographers (BSC), the society of British Film Editors (BFE) and the British Film Designers Guild (BFDG).

 In 2011 the GBCT joined with the BSC, GBFTE and BECTU to form a not for profit collecting society, Screen Craft Rights, to receive copyright payments from sales of film and TV productions to Finland, Germany, Norway and Sweden and distribute them to UK cinematographers, designers and editors.

-On 12 May 2020, the GBCT was one of four signatories on a statement related to Covid-19 safer working practices.
+On 12 May 2020, the GBCT was one of four signatories on a statement related to COVID-19 safer working practices.
 Other signatories were the BSC, ACO and BECTU Camerabranch.

 The GBCT has a long-standing affiliation with the University of Arts London through the UAL Diploma provision.